 Whether you’re a design nut or not, visiting the Chicago Architecture Center is a must.
 Home to the most diverse collections of skyscrapers in the world, Chicago is famous for its spectacular architecture.
 The Chicago Architecture Center will give you an in-a-nutshell overview of the history of Chicago’s groundbreaking architecture.

-Located at One Illinois Center on E. Wacker Drive, the CAC is based in an appropriately awe-inspiring building.
+Located at One Illinois Center on E. Wacker Drive in the Chicago Loop, the CAC is based in an appropriately awe-inspiring building.
 Designed by one of the pioneers of modern architecture, Ludwig Mies van der Rohe, the building is an outstanding example of the International Style of architecture van der Rohe was famous for.
 Inside, head to the Skyscraper Gallery and marvel at the display of towering scale models of the world’s tallest structures.

 When you’re done, take a guided cruise on the river and learn the history behind over 50 buildings lining the Chicago River.
 Join the Chicago Architecture Foundation Center River Cruise aboard Chicago’s First Lady and soak up some amazing views of the city skyline.

 The next stop is Millennium Park to see some of Chicago’s most iconic tourist attractions.
 A short walk from the Chicago Architecture Center down North Michigan Avenue will take you to the park, where you’ll find a lively vibe and plenty of action.

 Established in 2004 by former Mayor Richard M. Daley, Millennium Park is nestled within Downtown Chicago’s Grant Park.
 This spectacular green space is home to the famous Cloud Gate statue, also known as The Bean.
 The polished stainless-steel sculpture by British artist Anish Kapoor stands 30 feet tall and reflects the city skyline and spaces beyond.